Search statistics

 Related queries

 Sometimes, it is valuable to discover search relationships; for example, people searching for a also search for b.
-In search statistics, this is called related queries.
-You can request them with the following jQuery.
+Search statistics call these related queries.
+You can request them using the following jQuery.

 <script type="text/javascript">